nilesmc/recipe-exchange/README.md

 Layered on some bootstrap goodness

-Next up

-* add in navigation for login
+Added in navigation for login

-* setup testing
-* add in recipes
+Setup testing suite with rspec

 ## Process